Ways to Improve Ad Performance

 You can’t get a conversion without a click.
 Do you have multiple ads running, and does every ad group have two expanded-text ads and one responsive-text ad?
 Do this, and see which ads have the best clickthrough rates (CTR).
 Turn off the low-performing ads, and iterate on the winners.

-Tip: Use Google Data Studio to connect to your Google Ads account and look at Campaigns and Keywords on a scatter plot with one axis showing CTR and the other axis the CVR.
+Tip: Use Google Looker Studio to connect to your Google Ads account and look at Campaigns and Keywords on a scatter plot with one axis showing CTR and the other axis the CVR.
 Make the bubble size represent the number of conversions.
 The elements that show up in the top right quadrant are going to be your top performers.
 Try to make more ads like these or give those campaigns more money.

 Need help making your Google Ads data more understandable?